markchalloner/link-files/README.md

 # Link Files

-This script manages the symlinking of user files from an another directory.
-By default files are symlinked to
+This script manages the symlinking of user files from per host folders.
+By default files are symlinked to:

 - ${HOME}/

-from the folders
+from the folders:

-- ${HOME}/data/<hostname>/
+- ${HOME}/data/${HOSTNAME}/
 - ${HOME}/.link-files/#all/

 These folders can be changed using the options below.

-The folder ${HOME}/.link-files can itself be a symlink to enable usage with a cloud provider (e.g. Dropbox)
+The folder ${HOME}/.link-files/ can itself be a symlink to enable usage with a cloud provider (e.g. Dropbox)

 ## Usage